10 Spanish Riddles That Stretch Your Brain and Serve Up Delicious Lessons

 English: Black on the inside, black on the outside, my heart is black wood.

 This is a great starter riddle because it translates pretty seamlessly into English.
-Remember, we’re talking about food here.
+Note that we’re talking about food here.

 2. Ave me llaman a veces y es llana mi condición.

-English: Sometimes they call me bird and it’s obvious why.
+English: Sometimes they call me bird and my condition is plain.

 In this case, English didn’t help us much at all.
 Take a look at this riddle really closely.
 Do you see how the ll is repeated multiple times?
 That’s a clue that your answer has an ll in it.